Benito Pastoriza Iyodo: Nena, nena de mi corazón

 Nena, nena de mi corazón (Beloved, beloved of my heart), published in 2006, is a collection of 16 short stories.
 As opposed to Cuestión de hombres (A Matter of Men), where each story had a male protagonist, Nena features female characters in tales of relationships, hardships, and displacement.
 According to the review by Liliana Wendorff (University of North Carolina at Pembroke), which was published by Críticas Magazine (part of Library Journal): “The 16 parts, … are presented in the form of vignettes, epistles, chronicles, or commentaries.
 In spite of major hardships, the characters keep on searching for a better life in places that seem indifferent and even hostile.
 Women are central to these tales. … This work questions the motives that lead people to abandon their homelands and underlines the resiliency of those who migrate to foreign lands in order to fulfill their dreams.”

 El agua del paraíso

 El agua del paraíso (The Waters of Paradise) is Benito Pastoriza Iyodo's first novel.
 The author weaves a story of four generations of women by intertwining their histories, local legend and the adversities they face.
 Set in the tropics, with its rivers, its waterfalls and the sea, the presentation of the tale draws the reader into the cinematic pace of the book.

 Prostíbulo de la palabra = Brothel of the Word

 Prostíbulo de la palabra, published in 2012, is the author's fourth book of poetry in Spanish.
 This first edition includes the English translation of the collection (Brothel of the Word) along with notes in bilingual format.
 As the title implies, the term "brothel" goes beyond the world associated with the sexual act.

+Hominis Aurora

+Hominis Aurora is a bilingual collection of poems published by Flowersong Press in 2021.
+Bradley Warren Davis translated the poems into English.